nes-lab/shepherd-nova/docs/content/deployment.md

   23 |  -73   -61   -47   -37   -42   -42   -50   -38   -61   -73   -64   -85   -87                                                               -40
   24 |  -68   -66   -47   -39   -31   -38   -58   -42   -57   -69   -60                                                                     -39
 ```

+This data helps you understand the network and configure custom topologies.

+- **Rows (Tx)** represent the transmitter
+- **Columns (Rx)** represent the receiver
+- **Empty cells** have no direct link
+- `dBm` is a logarithmic unit of power - higher values (closer to 0) are stronger links (e.g. -30 dBm is very strong, -90 dBm is very weak)

+Updates are currently done manually - mainly after changes in deployment.
+It is planned to offer weekly scans in the future while also keeping the history available.
+A collection of past measurements and network-layouts is available [here](https://github.com/nes-lab/shepherd-nova/tree/main/docs/link_matrix).

 ## Impressions